 Congratulations!
 Your baby is ready to try solid foods for the first time.
 Whether you decide on making homemade baby food or buy ready-to-eat baby food at the store, you only want what is best for your baby.
-Scientists agree that what you feed for baby for the first 3 years of this life determines his eating preference and habits for the next 10 years.
+Scientists agree that what you feed the baby in the first 3 years of his life determines his eating preference and habits for the next 10 years.
 Therefore, it is important to give your baby healthy and nutritious food.
 Another question that surfaces is whether or not to buy organic food.
 Is it really the best choice for your baby’s first solid food?

 What is organic food?

 Food labeled as organic must meet strict standards.
 For fruits and vegetables, being labeled as organic means that they have not been sprayed with chemical pesticides.
 Organic meat means the animals have not been given any antibiotics or growth hormones.
 Organic food generally means pesticide-free, drug-free, and contains no artificial flavors, colors or preservatives.